Bri-J-C/CurtainController/HARDWARE.md

 2. Increase microstepping mode
 3. Check motor mounting is rigid
 4. Verify no mechanical binding
+5. Add rubber stoppers between mount and motor
+6. decrease the current through POT on a4988

 ### Excessive Heat
 1. Reduce A4988 current limit